1. Learn about deckhand duties

-A deckhand is the lowest ranked member of the deck team.
-When starting out, it is essential to be have a good sense of situational awareness and learn from others wherever possible.
-Respect the higher ranked crew and always do your best to fulfil the requests to the absolute best of your ability.
-Ask questions and ensure that you operate in a safe manner.
+A deckhand is the lowest-ranked member of the deck team.
+When starting out, it is essential to have a good sense of situational awareness while learning from others wherever possible.
+Respect the higher-ranked crew and always do your best to fulfil the requests to the absolute best of your ability.
+Ask questions and ensure that you operate in a manner that is safe.
 The deck structure varies depending on the size of the vessel.
-The duties and responsibilities of a solo deckhand/mate on a small vessel will be different to that of a deckhand in a larger team.
+The duties and responsibilities of a solo deckhand/mate on a small vessel will be different from that of a deckhand in a larger team.

 There are certain training courses that all superyacht deckhands have to complete (and pass).
 In addition to the mandatory certifications & licenses, there are additional courses that may help you stand out amongst the crowd.
 Training courses are a significant investment and it is important to find a package that is best suited to your budget.
 My Crew Kit has broken down the training options below.

 Now that you have a good understanding of what being a deckhand is about, it is time to take action.
 You will only become employable once you hold the correct certification and documentation.
-Visas are required in order to travel to super yachting locations to attend interviews.
+Visas are required in order to travel to superyachting hubs where you will attend interviews.
 You need to register with crew agents and ensure that you are applying for jobs wherever possible.
 Building a positive reputation together with a strong network of individuals involved in the industry is key.

-There are a lot of experienced crew to learn from, and there is a lot of information on the internet to study in addition to the courses that you study.
+There are a lot of experienced crew members to learn from and there is a lot of information on the internet to study (in addition to the courses that you study).
 Take advantage of every opportunity possible.
 Make sure you create a strong brand image of yourself and ALWAYS go the extra mile, even if there is no tangible benefit.
-Present yourself in a professional manner and remember that ever contact you make is a potential reference.
+Act in a professional manner and remember that every contact you make is a potential reference.

 When an opportunity presents itself, make sure that you are prepared.
 Know your knots as well as your COLREGS.
 You will encounter situations where you can stand out or be seen as "another deckhand".
-Chief Officers and Captains are look for well presented, professional crew who work well in a team, are willing to learn.
+Chief Officers and Captains are looking for well presented, professional crew who work well in a team and are willing to learn.
 Put yourself out there, work hard and most importantly enjoy what you do.
 Good luck!

-In order to find a job as a deckhand your finger needs to be on the pulse of the latest available jobs.
-We have made this easy by displaying the latest deckhand jobs from over 20 crew agencies, Facebook pages, and My Crew Kit crew accounts!
-If there is one job board that you need, it is this one!
+In order to find a job as a deckhand, you need to keep track of the latest deckhand vacancies.
+We have made this easy by displaying the latest deckhand jobs from various crew agencies.